neelsoumya/dsSurvivalShiny/inst/shinyApp/README.md

-R and rmarkdown files for GUI
+R and rmarkdown files for graphical user interface and miscellaneous functions

 * server.R and ui.R